Chart Color Schemes

 Population growth drivers in Mount Macedon are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Mount Macedon's population is estimated at around 1,518 as of Feb 2026.
-This reflects an increase from the 2021 Census figure of 1,450 people, a rise of 68 individuals (4.7%).
-The latest estimate, 1,516 residents, was calculated by AreaSearch following analysis of ABS's ERP data release in June 2024 and validation of five new addresses since the Census date.
-This results in a population density of approximately 44 persons per square kilometer.
-Natural growth contributed roughly 57% to overall population gains recently.
+As of February 2026, the estimated population of the suburb of Mount Macedon is around 1,518.
+This figure represents an increase of 68 people since the 2021 Census, which reported a population of 1,450.
+The recent population estimate of 1,516 by AreaSearch was derived from examining the latest ERP data release by the ABS in June 2024 and validating five new addresses since the Census date.
+This results in a population density ratio of approximately 44 persons per square kilometer.
+Natural growth contributed to around 57% of overall population gains during recent periods, primarily driving population growth in the area.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+AreaSearch has adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population trends indicate an above median growth for the suburb of Mount Macedon, with projections showing a rise of 283 persons by 2041.
-This reflects a total increase of approximately 16.7% over the 17-year period.
+Future population trends project an above median growth for the suburb of Mount Macedon, with an expected increase of 289 persons by 2041 based on aggregated SA2-level projections.
+This reflects an overall increase of approximately 18.9% over the seventeen-year period.

 Frequently Asked Questions - Population